redocly.yaml

 color: ‘#6A0DAD’ # A standard purple hex code

-• theme.headings.color specifically targets all heading elements and sets their text color to the specified purple hex code (#6A0DAD).
+theme.colors.primary.mainchanges the primary theme color, which affects links, buttons, and other interactive elements.theme.headings.colorspecifically targets all heading elements and sets their text color to the specified purple hex code (#6A0DAD).
 You can use any valid CSS color value.